J24681357/gtfbotfithusim/README.md

 ### Loading & Saving Events

 1. Your current event settings are auto-saved, however creating a new event will override your current settings.
-In the second page of the Custom Race Menu, select **Save Event** to save your current event settings for later use.
+In the second page of the Custom Race Menu, select `Save Event` to save your current event settings for later use.
-2. To load saved events, use the command **/customrace - Load Saved Events** to load one of the events you've saved.
+2. To load saved events, use the command `/customrace options:Load Saved Events` to load one of the events you've saved.

 ### How To Create An Event
-1. You can create a new event by using the command **/customrace - Create Event**.
+1. You can create a new event by using the command `/customrace options:Create Event`.
 A new menu will initalize a randomized event with regulations based on your current car.
-    - 💡 If you want to create an event with no regulations, you may use the command **/customrace - Create Event (No Regulations).**
+    - 💡 If you want to create an event with no regulations, you may use the command `/customrace options:Create Event (No Regulations).`
 2. In the Custom Race menu for your event, you can adjust the following:
       - Track location/layout & laps (Longer duration = better rewards)
       - Time & Weather